Return to Index

 Caring for Your Child's Health

 During the physical exams, your child should get the recommended vaccines for their age group.
-For example, there is a vaccine to protect against the human papilloma virus (HPV).
-HPV, one of the most common STDs, causes genital warts, and some strains can lead to cervical cancer.
+For example, there is a vaccine to protect against the human papillomavirus (HPV).
+HPV, one of the most common STDs, causes genital warts, and some strains can lead to cervical and other cancers.
 Hepatitis B is another infection that can be spread through sexual activity.
 This vaccine is normally given to newborns, but older children and teens who have not been vaccinated can receive the series of shots.

 What to Do If Your Child Has an STD